Woman killed in New Year's Day fireworks explosion in Hawaii

 Honolulu’s Emergency Medical Services said the woman’s death was among dozens of other fireworks-related incidents over the weekend.
 The agency responded to 28 calls within the first hour of 2017.

+Many people in Hawaii celebrate the new year by setting off fireworks.
+Firecrackers may be bought and used with a permit on Oahu, but many other types of fireworks that people set off are illegal.

-Fire Capt.
-Kevin Mokulehua said the Honolulu Fire Department also had a busy weekend.
+The Honolulu Fire Department also had a busy weekend, Fire Capt.
+Kevin Mokulehua said.

-“The Honolulu Fire Department responded to 19 fireworks-related incidents which doubled last year’s incident totals,” said Mokulehua.
+“The Honolulu Fire Department responded to 19 fireworks-related incidents which doubled last year’s incident totals,” Mokulehua said.
 “Most of the incidents were wildland fires, some structure fires and other miscellaneous fires.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.